 The Authority is made up of twelve members who are appointed in proportion to the number of local government electors in each constituent authority area.

-At the Annual Meeting on 29 June 2021, and following a governance review trial, the committee structure was confirmed as the full Fire Authority, Executive Committee and Audit and Standards Committee.
+The committee structure consisted of the full Fire Authority, Executive Committee and Audit and Standards Committee.

 Members of the Executive Committee had a special responsibility for one of the following portfolios: